decant09/machu-picchu-game/README.md

 because the username varaible is not an empty string anymore once the game is played once.
 To address this I introduced a pass statement to the intro() method.
 This allows the program to pass on to the miguel() method of the game if the username variable is not an empty string.
+- After running the code through the PEP8 linter I rearranged the code to meet the 80 character limit requirements.
+This involved rearranging an f-string by splitting it over two lines and using a '+' at the end of the first line.
+However that caused '{username}' to be displayed when the game was run and not the input value for username.
+This was because '{username}' was now on the new rearranged second line and not the first line which contained the 'f'.
+I moved the 'f' from the first to the second line containing
+'{username}' and this resolved the issue.
 ## Deployment & Local Development
 ### Deployment
 The site was deployed to Heroku and the following steps were followed to do so: